nsc5171/JS/Misc.md

 with(someObj){
     prop1OfObj="val1";
     prop2OfObj="val2";
-} -> short-hand for manipulating multiple props of an object but side effect is that it goes through auto global variable decclaration as well making it a seriously unwanted thing.
+} -> short-hand for manipulating multiple props of an object but side effect is that it goes through auto global variable declaration as well making it a seriously unwanted thing.

-Anonymous function expressions are quick and easy to type, and many libraries and tools tend to encourage this idiomatic style of code.
-However, they have several draw-backs to consider:
+Anonymous function expressions :
 Anonymous functions have no useful name to display in stack traces, which can make debugging more difficult.
 Without a name, if the function needs to refer to itself, for recursion, etc., the deprecated arguments.callee reference is unfortunately required.
 Another example of needing to self-reference is when an event handler function wants to unbind itself after it fires.
 Anonymous functions omit a name that is often helpful in providing more readable/understandable code.
 A descriptive name helps self-document the code in question.

 Inline function expressions are powerful and useful -- the question of anonymous vs. named doesn't detract from that.
 Providing a name for your function expression quite effectively addresses all these draw-backs, but has no tangible downsides.
 The best practice is to always name your function expressions.